 A research study conducted at the University of Miami suggests that grape-enriched diet supports eye health and may prevent vision-threatening retinal diseases.

 There are certain things that can be avoided to prevent dry eyes in the first place.
 These include spending less time in front of the TV and computer, avoiding dry environments, and reducing the consumption of coffee, alcohol, and acidic food.

 Dry Environment: Dry environments should be strictly avoided for people suffering from dry eyes.
 Dry air acts as an evaporating agent for your existing tears and also acts as an irritant.
 Hair dryers or smoke are dangerous in this situation as well, so keep your distance.

-Computer Use: Often, dry eyes are experienced by people who work for long hours on computers and those who watch TV for longer durations.
+Computer Use: Often, dry eyes are experienced by people who work for long hours on computers and those who watch TV for a longer duration.
 While staring at monitors or televisions, people do not often blink their eyes, along with putting a lot of stress on the eyes and causing the eyes to dry up.

-Avoid Smoking: It seems as though smoking and dry eyes are not related, but in reality, smokers are much more likely to be affected with dry eyes than non-smokers.
+Smoking: It seems as though smoking and dry eyes are not related, but in reality, smokers are much more likely to be affected with dry eyes than nonsmokers.
 Apart from dry eyes, smoking is responsible for several eye diseases, including glaucoma, cataracts, and macular degeneration.

-With the above remedies and precautions, a person could easily cure dry eyes.
-Even if you don’t have dry eyes, it’s always good to take precautions and take good care of your eyes.
+With the above treatments, home remedies, and precautions, a person could easily cure dry eyes.
+Even if you don’t have dry eyes, it’s always better to take precautions and take good care of your eyes.